traumst/neon-chat/README.md

 ...
 2024/05/01 00:07:58 Starting server at port [8080]
 ```
-And the app should be available at http://localhost:8080
+App should now be available at http://localhost:8080

+> <b><u>Note</u></b><br>After initial successfull run there's no real reason to execute run script.
+Unless css is messed up or db is corrupted I just use `go run main.go` or `go test ./...` directly.

 ## TODOs

-+ Bugs
+### Bugs

-    * User name change should update left panel
+* User name change should update active user info on left panel
+* UI errored on user search, when after successfullt adding user to a chat

+### Next up

 + UI improvements
     * @ other messages
-        - "reply to" option on message
+        - "reply" button on message
-            + click should paste into input at carret
+            + click should paste quote into input at carret
         - update text processing
-            + define quote message FK
+            + quote source FK relationship
+            + link to messages:
+                + all or nothing when editing
+                + removing any char from quote removes entire quote
+                + default unavailable message
         - add quote message html template
             + like message_li but lighter
         - click on quoted message
             + scroll original message into view if available
+    * user info card - avatar, name, email?, mutual chats?,
-    * @ other users
+    * @ other users - display user card on hover
     * collapsible menus

-+ Fuzzy search
-    * messages by author
-    * messages by content
-    * in chat
+## Backlog

 ### Message Broadcasting:
 - msg should distribute to user connection, even if chat is closed